-Students who are enrolled and are in good standing academically at the time of their study abroad may use institutionally-funded financial aid to help defray the cost of their participation in the institution's programs with the Brunnenburg Program in Italy, and the University's Beijing CET/ATA Program in China.
+Students who are enrolled at St. Andrews Campus and are in good standing academically at the time of their study abroad may use institutionally-funded financial aid to help defray the cost of their participation in the institution's programs with the Brunnenburg Program in Italy, and the University's Beijing CET/ATA Program in China.
 Students participating in these programs cannot receive institutional funds totaling more than half of the cost of tuition for that semester.